Alpine terrain, cloud-capped peaks and untouched runs await in Scandinavia’s most mountainous region Jotunheimen - the home of the giants.

 Excursions and other winter activities

-"One of my favourite places to be ski touring in Norway is Jotunheimen, especially the west of Jotunheimen, where we find the beautiful and remote valley of Leirdalen with massive peaks on each side.
-The Smørstabbtindane peaks are both fun to ascend, descend and rest your eyes upon."
+"One of my favourite places for ski touring in Norway is Jotunheimen, especially the west of Jotunheimen, where we have the beautiful and remote valley of Leirdalen with massive peaks on each side.
+The Smørstabbtindane peaks are fun to ascend, descend and rest your eyes upon", Joakim says.

 Explore your options below and let the adventure begin.